xullnn/ls_pull_over_push/101/answers.md

   - convert current char to integer
   - break if it encounters a non-digit char (other than 0-9)

-7. When we use pseudo-code what are the tow layers of problem are being separated?
+7. When we use pseudo-code, what are the tow layers of problem are being separated?
 Why should we do this?

 - logic layer
 - implementation layer

-Logic layer cares about the structure of the program in a high level, at this layer it is most important to focus on the relationships and interactions among different processes or sub processes, we should not consider to much about the implementation details.
+Logic layer cares about the structure of the program in a high level, at this layer it is most important to focus on the relationships and interactions among different processes or sub processes, we should not consider to much about the implementation details at this level.

 Implementation layer is the process in which we implement the components(processes) mapped out in the logic layer.
 At this layer we may want to consider things like which method to choose, wether the syntax is right etc.

-With a previously settled logical structure, no matter it's represented by pseudo code or flow chart or just thoughts in your head, we ensure that we won't go into the wrong direction.
+With a previously settled logical structure, no matter it's represented by pseudo code or flow chart or just thoughts in mind, we ensure that we won't go into the wrong direction.
 But if we mix these two steps together, it's more likely that will happen.

 8. What is procedural or imperative programming?
 What's declarative programming?